-Our Hill House Nickel Gap Wall Paneling (Design + DIY Tips)
+Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 THE HILL HOUSE

-One of the biggest transformations in our Hill House renovation to date has been the wall paneling.
+One of the biggest transformations in our Hill House renovation to date has been the wall paneling!
 When we first moved in, the upstairs walls were covered in 1970s faux paneling and it wasn’t doing the house any favors.
-Over the past year, we’ve heavily renovated this space (new insulation, skylights, HVAC, electrical, updated bathrooms, and a reworked layout), and we knew it would be easy for it to end up feeling like a plain sheetrock box, something we desperately wanted to avoid.
+Over the past year, we’ve heavily renovated this space and we knew it would be easy for it to end up feeling like a plain sheetrock box, something we desperately wanted to avoid.

-Enter, paneling!
-It felt like the right way to bring back character, texture, and a sense of history to this 1910 home.
+Our solution: paneling!
+It felt like the right way to bring back character, interest, and a sense of history to this 1910 home.
 And now that it’s finished, it’s easily one of my favorite details upstairs!
-Today we’re sharing the full story - the design inspiration, dimensions, layout decisions, exact product we used, and a few lessons we learned along the way.
+Today we’re sharing it all - design inspiration, dimensions, products, layout decisions, and a few lessons we learned along the way.
 Let’s get into it…

-light fixture, floors, paint colors throughout, paneling (linked below)
+light fixture, floors, paint colors throughout, paneling boards

-Our paneling design was inspired by projects from architect Gil Schafer III, whose interiors always feel timeless and traditional.
+Our paneling design was inspired by projects from architect Gil Schafer III, whose interiors are gorgeous and always feel timeless and traditional.
 I own all three of his books (this one and this one are my favorites) and reference them constantly when we’re working through details like paneling and trim.
 What really stood out to us in some of Gil’s projects was the mix of panel orientations - horizontal boards on the lower wall and vertical above.
-It felt historic and fresh (my favorite combination!) and just right for the Hill House.
+It’s that historic and fresh (my favorite combination!) and just right for the Hill House.
 So we used:

 Vertical nickel gap paneling above